purescript/documentation/guides/Getting-Started.md

 ### Installing the Compiler

+There are many [installation options](https://github.com/purescript/purescript/blob/master/INSTALL.md), but we recommend using `npm`.

-You'll need to install [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm).
-We recommend installing [Node.js and npm via a node version manager](https://docs.npmjs.com/getting-started/installing-node) to avoid issues with installing packages globally.
-If you choose to install it manually, you might experience the [`EACCES` error when installing packages globally](https://docs.npmjs.com/getting-started/fixing-npm-permissions).
+[Install Node.js and npm via a node version manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm).
+Using a node version manager helps avoid [`EACCES` errors](https://docs.npmjs.com/getting-started/fixing-npm-permissions) when installing packages globally (as we'll do in the next step).

 Install the Purescript compiler (`purs`) with npm: